 In this second half of "Automated code reviews with Checkstyle," authors ShriKant Vashishtha and Abhishek Gupta show you how to be proactive about code quality.
 Find out how to use Checkstyle's custom rules to enforce code standards and catch mistakes -- long before code is committed to your code base.
 Level: Intermediate In the first half of this article, you learned how easy it is to create and use custom Checkstyle rules for automated code reviews.
 The solution we presented in that article was only partial, however: it offers custom rules but no mechanism for keeping faulty code out of your code base.
 In this article we'll show you how to use Checkstyle to proactively enforce code standards, first by catching them as they're written, and then by catching them at the source repository level.

 Listing 1.
 Listing 2.
 Listing 3.
 Automated code reviews with Checkstyle, Part 1.
 Code reviews are essential to code quality, but no team wants to review tens of thousands of lines of code, or should have to.
 In this two-part article, ShriKant Vashishtha and Abhishek Gupta show you how to overcome the challenges associated with code reviews by automating them.
 Find out why Checkstyle is one of the most popular tools used for code review automation, then learn how to quickly enhance its built-in rules with custom ones just for your project.

 Code quality.
 Agile Testing.
 Unittesting.
 Test Driven Development.
 Mocks não são Stubs. Última atualização significante: 02 de Janeiro de 2007 O termo 'Mock Objects' tornou-se popular para descrever um caso especial de objetos que imitam objetos reais para teste.
 A maioria das linguagens de ambiente agora tem frameworks que facilitam a criação de mock objects.
 O que muitas vezes não é realizado, entretanto, é o que mock objects são, mas uma forma de objeto de teste em um caso especial, uma forma que permite um estilo diferente de teste.
 Neste artigo eu explicarei como os mock objects funcionam, como eles fazem testes baseado na verificação de comportamento e como a comunidade em torno dele usam para desenvolver um estilo diferente de teste.

 Scrum.
-Training, Assessments, Certifications - Scrum.org.
+Scrum.org | Training, Assessments, Certifications - Scrum.org.
 Machine Learning stats and optimization.
 Systems Biology.